Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Community Markets
 -----------------

-You like to have your own and optionally private marketplace?
-Well, :term:`Particl Marketplace` helps you to get this achieved, but unlike other marketplaces, you know of, you are in control of everything.
-This functionality comes at virtually no cost and no extra fee to you as icing on the cake.
+Want to have your own shop or even launch an entire market?
+Do you want it to be publicly available, or kept secret between a few individuals?
+That's all up to you!

+:term:`Particl Marketplace` lets you deploy as many shops and markets as you wish and puts you in complete control of their data, level of privacy, and accessibility.
+And to put icing on the cake, this comes at no extra cost for you.

-The use-cases for the :term:`Community Markets <Community Market>` are versatile.
-A brand store, categories of goods or mindsets theme them.
-It is an ideal tool for creating markets that serve global or local communities, neighborhood co-operatives, VIP stores, pop-up stores, and pretty much anything you can imagine.
+The use-cases for :term:`community markets <Community Market>` are versatile.
+They can be brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
+The possibilities are endless!

 .. seealso::